Vivekanandr/xLSTM-Recommender/README.md

 **Matrix Factorization Based:** It decompose a user-item interaction matrix into two smaller matrices: one representing users and the other representing items.
 These matrices capture latent factors (hidden patterns) that explain the user preferences and item characteristics.
 By reconstructing the original matrix, the system predicts how much a user might like an unseen item.
 Some techniques include SIngular Value Decomposition (SVD), Non-Negative Matrix Factorization (NMF) and Probabilistic Matrix Factorization (PMF).

 **Proposed Hybrid Methods & Noval Approaches:** xLSTM (extended LSTM) incorporates architectural enhancements like attention mechanism, gating improvments and bidirectional capabilities.
 It will be impactful due to several unique aspects when to compared to the traditional successful methods.

-Value Proposition: The core concept and unique benefit is still the same **recommend the best similar product/service to the end user** and to help them.

-It is also estimated that the **market scope** for recommender system is expected to be approx 20-28 billion by 2030, currently in 2024 valued approx 6 billion US dollars.

 Below are the two major types in Recommenders:
 1. Collaborative Filtering (User to User), and